samuelinsf/travelrouter/README.md

 ```

+## Captive portal.

-## When the roving router's wan link is a captive portal, a socks proxy running on the roving router can allow a browser on the safe wifi network to interact with the portal, thus allowing a safe path to registering and getting the captive portal to pass the vpn traffic.
+When the roving router's wan link is a captive portal, a socks proxy running on the roving router can allow a browser on the safe wifi network to interact with the portal, thus allowing a safe path to registering and getting the captive portal to pass the vpn traffic.

 ```
 Install sockd: